fonoster/routr/README.md

     - tx.ocean.com  # This must be defined at config/domains.yml
 ```

-To configure your sip device use information found at `config/agents.yml`.
+To setup your sip device use information found in `config/agents.yml`.
-You must use the IP of Sip I/O as your OUTBOUND PROXY.
+Also, you must use the IP of Sip I/O as your OUTBOUND PROXY.

 ## Sending and receiving calls from the PSTN